TomRolB/godaddy-mbd-competition/README.md

 I Included as well the mean and standard deviation for MBD along each USA state.
 Moreover, I applied linear regression county-wise and used the resulting predictions and slopes as an additional input.

 The final predictions were computed with CatBoost over the previously mentioned preprocessing and feature engineering.
-With this.
-I reached a SMAPE of 7,95%, i.e. on average, the forecasts were within 7,95% of the actual values.
+With this, I reached a SMAPE of 7,95%, i.e. on average, the forecasts were within 7,95% of the actual values.